k-seth/ClanRecruiting/README.md

 #### Linux

 1. Using the terminal, navigate to the ClanRecruiting directory
+2. mv config_template.json config.json
-2. Run "npm install"
+3. Run "npm install"
-3. Type "npm run dev 3030"
+4. Type "npm run dev 3030"
-4. Go to "localhost:3030"
+5. Go to "localhost:3030"
-5. If you have never run the program click "Setup Data"
+6. If you have never run the program click "Setup Data"
    * This will get the current clan rosters from Wargaming.
-6. Every couple of hours, click "Find Players" to run a check and update the data
+7. Every couple of hours, click "Find Players" to run a check and update the data
-7. TODO: Create shell script
+8. TODO: Create shell script

 ### Trouble shooting